AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module6/ex3.md

 ![Launch Setup](./images/publ.png)

-Under Development, you'll see your current Development-environment.
+Under Development, you'll see your current Development environment.

-Click on little arrow to open a dropdown-list and click Edit to make changes to your development-library.
+Click on little arrow to open a dropdown list and click Edit to make changes to your Development library.

 ![Launch Setup](./images/editv1.png)